CZ-NIC/convey/docs/convey-help-cmd-output.md

   --config [1 terminal|2 GUI|3 both by default]
                         Open config file and exit.
 (GUI over terminal editor preferred and tried first.)
-  -H, --headless        Launch program in a headless mode which imposes --yes
-                        and --quiet.
-No menu is shown.
   --user-agent USER_AGENT
                         Change user agent to be used when scraping a URL -S, --single-query    Consider the input as a single value, not a CSV.